-- Be honest with your headlines.
-Put locations of out-of-area stories in headlines to avoid tricking readers into thinking these click-bait stories happened in their hometowns.
+- Be honest with your digital headlines and social media posts.
+Put locations of out-of-area stories in headlines (and on posts on Twitter, Facebook) to avoid tricking readers into thinking these click-bait stories happened in their hometowns.
 Readers know what you’re doing, and this strategy just makes them angry at you.

 - Conduct monthly in-person forums at local high schools to reconnect with your communities (and find some interesting stories in the process).
 Outreach is more than what you do on Twitter and Facebook.

 - Post your written ethics policy and newsroom standards on the home page of your site, and don’t make news consumers hunt for it.
 Finding this information with one click improves reader trust.

 - Do you have a social media policy that maintains the objectivity of your journalists?
 Reporters who produce objective news content should not go on social media and give their opinion on their stories or sources.
 You can’t have it both ways.